readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ## Problem statement

 Railroads are one of the most asset-intensive industries in the world.
 In addition to tracks, rolling stock and terminals, railroads own communications infrastructure and other assets that must perform perfectly at all times, both for safety and efficiency.
-Points account for 33% of all delays in the Norwegian railway system (this has been identified prior to the hackfest).
+Points account for 33 % of all signal related delay hours between Oslo S and Asker (2016). (this has been identified prior to the hackfest).
 Being able to quantify a metric value for improvement is key in order to assess success.
 During the 5-day hackfest in June 2017, the core team decided that a decrease of 18% (resulting in 15% fault rate compared to 33%) would be looked upon as a success.
 This baseline vs. goal fault rate is something that will be tested the following year after the implementation of the new system has been concluded.

 ![switch](images/switch.jpg)